FredJul/Flym/README.md

 This app was forked of Flym RSS News Reader.

-This application is free, without ads, open source.
+This application is [free, open source](https://www.gnu.org/philosophy/free-sw.html) under GPLv3 license, without ads.

 Feedback and suggestions are welcome